nautobot/nautobot/nautobot/docs/development/core/controllers.md

-# Controller Models
+# Controllers

-Controller models enable Nautobot users to model a set of well known industry network or SDN controllers, with their relationship to the managed devices.
-These models should enable modeling of controllers like Cisco ACI, Juniper MIST, OpenStack, Wireless Controllers, Panorama (PA), F5 BIG-IQ etc.
+Controllers in Nautobot enable users to model a set of industry-standard network or SDN controllers, along with their relationships to the devices they manage.

 ## Use Cases

-Modeling should be tested against well known platforms:
+These models support the representation of various use cases, including, but not limited to:

 - Cisco ACI
 - Panorama
 - Juniper MIST
-- Arista CV
+- Arista CloudVision
 - Meraki
-- Wireless Controller (i.e. Ruckus or Cisco)
+- Wireless Controllers (e.g., Ruckus, Cisco)
 - OpenStack

-Should allow answering inventory questions:
+Using controllers enables answering inventory-related queries:

-- What is the controller for the given device group
+- Find the controller for the given device group.
-- What is the controller for the given device
+- Find the controller for the given device.
-- What are the device groups managed by the controller
+- List device groups managed by the controller.
-- What are the devices managed by the controller
+- List devices managed by the controller.

-## Controller Models
+## Controller Model

-### `Controller`

 Represents an entity that manages or controls one or more devices, acting as a central point of control.

 A Controller can be deployed to a single device or a group of devices represented by single `DeviceRedundancyGroup`.

-### `ControllerDeviceGroup`
+## Controller Device Group Model

 Represents a mapping of controlled devices to a specific controller.

 This model allows for the organization of controlled devices into hierarchical groups for structured representation.

-## Related Models

-### `Platform`

-Platform refers to the software or firmware running on a Device.
-For example, "Cisco IOS-XR" or "Juniper Junos".

-Nautobot uses Platforms to determine how to interact with devices when pulling inventory data or other information by specifying a network driver; `netutils` is then used to derive library-specific driver information from this.

-### `SoftwareVersion`

-A software version for a Device, Virtual Machine or Inventory Item.

-### `Device`

-A Device represents a piece of physical hardware.
-Each Device is assigned a `DeviceType`, `Role`, and (optionally) a `Platform`.
-Device names are not required, however if one is set it must be unique.

-When a new `Device` is created, console/power/interface/device bay components are created along with it as dictated by the component templates assigned to its `DeviceType`.
-Components can also be added, modified, or deleted after the creation of a Device.

-### `DeviceRedundancyGroup`

-A `DeviceRedundancyGroup` represents a logical grouping of physical hardware for the purposes of high-availability.

 ## Entity Relationship Diagram